radioactive/radioactive/README.md

 Radioactive small layer on top of Javascript that lets you treat all sorts of different datasources as if they were simple functions.
 It doesn't matter if your data comes from remote AJAX calls, from a Firebase stream, or if it represents the changing value of a Text Input.
 From your point of view: **Everything is a Function**.

 Once you can see all of your datasources as functions you are free to write complex data processing and transformation code without using callbacks, listening for events or manually coordinating how the different services work.

-Radioactive takes care of managing the complexity behind the curtains:

-* If the data is async, it waits for it to arrive
-* If data changes, locally or on the server, everything will be updated automatically
+If data changes, locally or on the server, everything will be updated automatically

 # Getting Started